Botswana Defence Force: History

 The BDF conducted patrols along the border with Rhodesia in the closing years of the Rhodesian Bush War.
 Following the end of the war and the independence of Zimbabwe in 1980, attention shifted towards South Africa.
-Anti-apartheid groups used Botswana as a refuge, and this led to several cross-border raids by the South African Defence Force.
-A turning point was the Raid on Gaborone on 14 June 1985, following apartheid South Africa's murderous raid in Gaborone, which resulted in the deaths of four members of the Medu Art Ensemble.
+Anti-apartheid groups, as well as militants and terrorists, used Botswana as a refuge, and this led to several cross-border raids by the South African Defence Force.
+A turning point was the Raid on Gaborone on 14 June 1985, following apartheid South Africa's raid in Gaborone, which resulted in the deaths of four members of the Medu Art Ensemble.
 The BDF came under pressure to stop these attacks, but never managed to fire a shot at South African troops.
-The BDF set up roadblocks and imposed curfews as a response to the incursions.
+The BDF set up roadblocks and imposed curfews in response to the incursions.

-Following political changes in South Africa and the region, the BDF's missions increasingly focused on anti-poaching activities, disaster-preparedness and response (including search and rescue), support to civil authorities and foreign peacekeeping.
+Following the end of apartheid, the BDF's missions increasingly focused on anti-poaching activities, disaster-preparedness and response (including search and rescue), support to civil authorities and foreign peacekeeping.
 A well-respected institution trusted by the political leadership, the BDF has seen its role increase over time to include non-traditional missions such as disaster response and reinforcement of the police during the holiday season and high crime periods.
-The BDF's professionalism and ability to successfully accomplish any task the government gives it has, at times, resulted in over tasking in support to civil authorities.
+The BDF's professionalism and ability to successfully accomplish any task the government gives it has at times resulted in overtasking in support to civil authorities.
 In 2015 the BDF recruited its first female privates.